Mightydeeze/mini_ex/mini_ex9/README.md

 Revisit your previous mini exercises and select the most technically complex one.
 Draw an individual flow chart to present the program

+I have chosen to make a flowchart to describe miniEx_8 (the one concerning API's)

 ![alt text](Mini_ex9.png "Gifter")